 Carina Hart is an Assistant Professor in English Literature at the University of Nottingham Malaysia Campus.
 She has previously taught at Nottingham Trent University and the University of East Anglia, where she completed her PhD in 2012.
 Carina has published on Romantic poetry, A. S. Byatt, gender and the fairy tale, and her current research looks at Kant’s aesthetic theory, physiognomy and beauty in Gothic fiction.

 Book Prize Coordinator

-Kehinde Olowookere is a PhD Student in the School of Management and Languages at Heriot-Watt University.
-She holds an MSc in International Human Resource Management from Sheffield Hallam University.
-Her current research investigates the management and experiences of Mental Health Conditions within the workplace, with particular focus on how difference is constructed within normative organizational contexts.
-Her research interests include the management of diversity in the workplace and identity construction at work.
+Kehinde Olowookere is a Lecturer in HRM at Coventry University.
+Her research investigates the management and experiences of disability within the workplace, with particular focus on how difference is constructed within normative organizational contexts.
+Her research interests also include the management of equality and diversity in the workplace and identity construction at work.

 Small Grants Scheme Officer

 Alison Wheatley is a Research Associate at the Institute of Health & Society at Newcastle University, working on an NIHR-funded project to develop an intervention for people with dementia with fall-related injuries.
 Her research interests are in medical sociology (particularly ageing and life-course, dementia, tissue donation, and assisted reproduction), technologies of the body, gender, sexualities, and kinship.
 She gained her PhD in Science and Technology Studies from the University of Edinburgh in 2016; her thesis is titled ‘Good Soldiers, Good Guys, and Good Parents: The Meanings of Donation and Donated Tissue in the Context of the Danish Donor Sperm Industry